ethsema-mirror/ethsema/README.md

-# Note: The source code of this project is moved to [https://github.com/Kenun99/ethsema](https://github.com/Kenun99/ethsema).

 # EthSema - Ethereum Binary translator for eWASM

 EthSema is a novel EVM-to-eWASM bytecode translator that can not only ensure the fidelity of translation but also fix commonly-seen vulnerabilities in smart contracts.It is non-trivial to develop ETHSEMA due to the challenges in lifting EVM bytecode to LLVM IR and handling the Ethereum Environment Interfaces (EEI) and Ethereum Contract Interfaces(ECI).